ottowayi/pycomm3/docs/usage.rst

         Same as `Tag Structure`_

     offset
-        Position of this tag in the response data this tag.
+        Location/Byte offset of this tag's data in the response data.

     bit
         **Optional** BOOL tags are aliased to internal hidden integer tags, this indicates which bit it is aliased to.